iremsuozdemir/DSA210/README.md

 These visualizations provide broader context to visa policy patterns and highlight regional or economic disparities in approval trends.

-#DSA210 Final Project – Phase 3: Machine Learning
+# Phase 3: Machine Learning

-#Objective
+# Objective

 This phase applies machine learning techniques to assess whether visa-related and tourism features can predict tourist volume and group countries based on similar characteristics.
 Both supervised (regression) and unsupervised (clustering) methods were used.

-#Data Preparation and Preprocessing
+# Data Preparation and Preprocessing

 The merged dataset combines visa statistics and tourism data per country.